 Valuation Cost $3,100-$9,000

 Question #6: I want to know the ballpark value of my company every few years

-You are a small business, or you do not plan to exit business ownership for a few years, and you want to know the estimated market value of your business for retirement planning or a future sale.
+If you are a small business or do not plan to exit business ownership for a few years, you may be interested in knowing the estimated market value of your business for retirement planning or a future sale.
+While a business broker can provide a free estimate of your business’s selling price, it’s important to consider that you may get what you pay for.

 You also may want to issue key employees’ phantom stock or have a buy-sell agreement that has not been triggered, but you still need to know the company’s worth and the potential to sell your business.

 Valuation Cost $1,900-$4,100

 Question #7: I received an unsolicited offer for my business.

 If it is a serious buyer offer, you can have a medium-priced certified valuation done pre-business sale.
 However, be careful.
 You are only talking to one buyer, so they are driving the transaction.
-Have them sign an NDA and show you proof they have the financing in place to close on buying your company.
-After they take those two steps, then you can invest in a middle-price range certified valuation, which will contain a market approach, similar business comparisons, and cash flow analysis.
+Require an NDA and proof of financing.
+Once these are provided, you can invest in a certified valuation, which includes a market approach, business comparisons, and cash flow analysis.

 Valuation Cost: $3,700-$6,700

 Question #8: I have a great idea, and I want to use a hypothetical valuation to approach investors.

 A hypothetical valuation is performed to show an angel investor or family member how you expect your business to grow with their investment.
-The investment can be in equity, financing, or a combination of both.
+The investment can be in the form of equity, financing, or a combination of both.
 We have a detailed article on valuing pre-revenue start-ups.

-Your forecasted growth and our research on similar companies with similar growth projections will drive the valuation process’s results.
-We will also look at your intellectual property.
+The results of the valuation process will be driven by your projected growth and our research on similar companies with similar growth projections.
+We will also consider your intellectual property.

 Valuation Cost: $5,200-$8,900 (Hypothetical Valuation)

 And the free valuations from a business broker?
 You get what you pay for, and they are good for cocktail conversations at best.